Azure/enterprise-azure-policy-as-code/Docs/integrating-with-alz.md

     Several of the assignment files also have parameters which need to be in place.
 Pay attention to the requirements about having a Log Analytics workspace deployed prior to assigning these policies as it is a requirement for several of the assignments.
 Less generic parameters are also available for modification in the assignment files.

 7. Follow the normal steps to deploy the solution to the environment.

+!!! tip
+    Searching for comments in the assignment JSON files will show which values need to be updated.

 ## Keeping up to date with changes manually